SysSynBio/AutoBlast/README.md

 # AutoHomology
 Automatically performs rosetta homology modeling.

-Started developing since 12/12/2019.
+Doonam has been developing since 12/12/2019.

 At commandline, type

    python run_me.py

 and enter.